thingsym/vaw/readme.md

 Launch the development environment in Vagrant, you can build the website and verify the operation of the website.
 Of course, you can also develop WordPress themes and plugins.

-**VAW** is also a collaboration tool. you can take advantage of collaboration tool that share the environment with development partners, designers and client.
+**VAW** is also a collaboration tool.
+You can take advantage of collaboration tool that share the environment with development partners, designers and client.

 ## Features